ted00789/SimplifAI_2.0/src/content/blog/how-much-does-an-ai-receptionist-cost-2026.md

 ## Final Takeaway

-You’re not paying for perfection.
+You are not paying for perfection.

-You’re paying for fewer missed calls, faster answers, and more consistency.
+You are paying for fewer missed calls, faster answers, and more consistency.

 AI receptionists still have limits.
 They need monitoring.
 And they work best when paired with humans.

-If you want to understand whether this makes sense for you, start with the fundamentals.
-That’s exactly what we walk through in [How to Stop Missing Calls](https://simplifai-solutions.com/blogs/how-to-stop-missing-calls).
+If you want to understand whether this makes sense for you, start with the fundamentals in [How to Stop Missing Calls](https://simplifai-solutions.com/blogs/how-to-stop-missing-calls).

-And if you want to compare AI to hiring directly, revisit [AI Receptionist vs Human Receptionist: Cost, Speed, and Reliability Compared](https://simplifai-solutions.com/blogs/ai-receptionist-vs-human-receptionist-cost-speed-reliability).
+If you want to compare AI to hiring directly, revisit [AI Receptionist vs Human Receptionist: Cost, Speed, and Reliability Compared](https://simplifai-solutions.com/blogs/ai-receptionist-vs-human-receptionist-cost-speed-reliability).